 Their size is that of a standard plate.
 They can be detected using several techniques and more or less sophisticated tools.

 Here is one of the simplest methods to implement: turn on the radio and walk around in your home.
 Go to every room with it.

 When the signal strength moves from good to poor, it means that you find yourself on a Hartmann knot.
 There are several of these in each and every house.
 Rest assured that they are not excessively dangerous – if you do not spend most of your time there.
 As a result, your bed, sofa, chair or workstation should not be located there.

 Should the bed you sleep on be located on one of these knots, your sleep might be disrupted by the number of electromagnetic fields interconnecting below – especially if groundwater flows in the ground on which your house was built.

 The same goes for your workplace: if your office is located on a Hartmann knot, you might have trouble focusing, your stress levels might increase, and your heart rate might also speed up.

 Of course, these knots do not always have the same effects.
 Still, according to Dr. Hartmann, 70% of diseases are contracted due to the electromagnetic influences we are exposed to.

 Think about it when you rearrange the inside of your home – and your garden too.

-Dowsing is a fascinating discipline making it possible for us to improve our environment.
+Dowsing is a fascinating discipline making it possible for us to improve our environment, such as the priority quantum reading.
 As is the case with every kind of science, dowsing involves very technical aspects.
 As a result, no one can become a dowser overnight.
 The best thing to do is call upon a specialist who will give you his advice once he has detected potential energy obstacles.